Dallas Cowboys: Super Bowl XII champions (1977)

 The 1982 season was shortened after a player strike.
 With a 6–3 record Dallas made it to the playoffs for the 8th consecutive season.
 As the number 2 seed for the 1982–83 NFL playoffs they eliminated the Buccaneers 30–17 in the Wild Card round and dispatched the Packers 37–26 in the Divisional round to advance to their 3rd consecutive Conference championship game.
 However, the third time was not the charm for the Cowboys as they fell 31–17 to their division rival and eventual Super Bowl XVII champions, the Washington Redskins.

 Although it was not apparent at the time, the loss in the 1982 NFC title game marked the end of an era.
 For the 1983 season the Cowboys went 12–4 and made it once again to the playoffs but were upset at home in the Wild Card by the Rams 24–17.
 However, 1983 was a missed opportunity as prior to their playoff defeat, the Cowboys had a chance to clinch the NFC East and home-field advantage throughout the playoffs against Washington in the penultimate week of the regular season, but were defeated soundly 31–10 at home, and conceded control of the division to the Redskins in which they would not relinquish a week later.
 Prior to the 1984 season, Murchison sold the Cowboys to another Texas oil magnate, H.R.
-"Bum" Bright.
+"Bum" Bright and his ten partners.
 Dallas posted a 9–7 record that season but missed the playoffs for the first time in 10 seasons and only the second time in 18 years.
 After going 10–6 in 1985 and winning a division title, the Cowboys were shut out 20–0 by the Rams in the Divisional round in Los Angeles.

 Hard times came for the organization as they went 7–9 in 1986, 7–8 in 1987, and 3–13 in 1988.
 During this time period, Bright became disenchanted with the team.
 During an embarrassing home loss to Atlanta in 1987, Bright told the media that he was "horrified" at Landry's play calling.
 During the savings and loan crisis, Bright's savings and loan was taken over by the FSLIC.
-With most of the rest of his money tied up in the Cowboys, Bright was forced to sell the team to Jerry Jones on February 25, 1989.
+With most of the rest of his money tied up in the Cowboys, Bright was forced to sell the team to Jerry Jones on February 25, 1989, for $150 million.